-You need to ensure that the processes you implement with your ticketing system provide a good help desk experience.
+You must ensure that the processes you implement with your ticketing system provide a good help desk experience.

 How Do Customers Submit a Support Ticket?

-Look for a customer service platform that allows multiple channels to submit a ticket for an incident or a request.
+Look for a customer service platform that allows multiple channels to submit tickets for an incident or a request.
 Most ticketing systems will permit multiple channels, such as:

 You may find some ticketing systems that integrate with social media platforms or notification systems, like Slack, Discord, or Telegram.

-One advantage of using a self-service portal is that you can give your customer a chance to review knowledge base articles before actually submitting a ticket.
+One advantage of using a self-service portal is giving your customer a chance to review knowledge base articles before submitting a ticket.
 Not every online ticketing system will come with support for knowledge base articles, but they should integrate with other tools that provide knowledge base articles.